Contact: Kingston Reif, Director for Disarmament and Threat Reduction Policy, (202) 463-8270 x104

 - The U.S. 7th Fleet, which is based in Japan and operates in East Asia, has six destroyers and one cruiser equipped with Aegis BMD systems that are assigned to BMD operations.

 - These Aegis ships are equipped with SM-3 Block IA and Block IB interceptors and SPY-1 radars.
-They can relay or receive data to and from other Aegis ships—including both Japanese and ROK Aegis ships—and are interoperable with Aegis and land-based systems such that their interceptors can be “launched on remote” using tracking data from off-board sensors.
+They can relay or receive data to and from other Aegis ships—including both Japanese and South Korean Aegis ships—and are interoperable with Aegis and land-based systems such that their interceptors can be “launched on remote” using tracking data from off-board sensors.